Frédéric Janssoone: A mission to Canada

 Janssoone arrived in Lévis, Quebec, on 24 August 1881.
 He immediately began to preach and give talks around the region.
 Shortly after the start of his visit, however, he stumbled slightly, through giving a talk on liberalism, unaware that this topic was causing a major division between the politicians and the ultramontane Catholic clergy of the province.
 Otherwise, his many sermons were greeted enthusiastically by the people.
 He preached throughout Quebec to large crowds.
 He was even invited to French-speaking parishes in New England.
 Nevertheless, to quiet continuing complaints resulting from the infamous speech by the foreign visitor, that following March, the Archbishop of Quebec, Elzéar-Alexandre Taschereau, ordered Janssoone to leave the Archdiocese.
 Taschereau tempered his action, though, with a command that collections for the Custody of the Holy Land were to be taken up in all churches of the ecclesiastical province on every Good Friday.
 This practice later spread throughout the Catholic Church.

 Janssoone returned to Palestine in May 1882, exhausted and sick.
 He resumed his administrative duties and stayed there another six years.
 He would later write Provancher that, after reflection, were he ever to return to Canada, he would completely avoid the political aspect which had caused such an uproar and focus on the program established by St. Francis, one of preaching charity, penance and peace, focusing on bringing people back to God.
-He was to have a chance to carry this out this intention.
+He was to have a chance to carry out this intention.